google/WebFundamentals/src/content/en/tools/lighthouse/audits/mixed-content.md

     http://example.com

-Even if you are not ready to fully upgrade your site to HTTPS yet, upgarding some URLS to HTTPS can increase the security of your users and make it easier for you to avoid mixed content warnings when you do upgrade to HTTPS in the future.
+Even if you are not ready to fully upgrade your site to HTTPS yet, upgrading some URLS to HTTPS can increase the security of your users and make it easier for you to avoid mixed content warnings when you do upgrade to HTTPS in the future.
 See [Uses HTTPS][https] for recommendations on how to upgrade your site to HTTPS.